Semaglutide and Type 2 Diabetes

 Diabetes Overview

 Diabetes is a chronic medical condition.
 Despite advances in diet, medications, and monitoring devices, diabetes diagnoses continue to grow at staggering rates.
-The Institute for Health Metrics and Evaluation (IHME) reports that over 529 million people worldwide are currently living with diabetes, and that number is expected to grow to 1.3 billion in only 30 years.
+The Institute for Health Metrics and Evaluation (IHME) reports that over 529 million people worldwide are currently living with diabetes.
+That number is expected to grow to 1.3 billion in only 30 years.
 While the risk factors for diabetes are vast in number (poor diet, inadequate activity, obesity, sedentary lifestyles, daily stressors, and more), the sad reality is that this chronic medical condition will most likely linger on for generations to come despite our efforts to contain this health epidemic (1).

-According to the latest research on diabetes, there are over 37 million people in the United States alone with diabetes as of 2022.
-Statistically, approximately 28 million of them have a confirmed diagnosis, while another estimated 8 million are experiencing symptoms, without an official diagnosis.
+According to the latest research on diabetes, there are over 37 million people in the United States with diabetes as of 2022.
+Statistically, approximately 28 million of them have a confirmed diagnosis, while another estimated 8 million are experiencing symptoms without an official diagnosis.
 Diabetes currently ranks as the 7th leading cause of death in the United States (2).

 Ask yourself...